 April 4 is Equal Pay Day, an annual event that shines the spotlight on the continuing wage gap between men and women.
 While women make up nearly half of the workforce, they must work more than a year and three months to earn what a man earns in a year, according to the Equal Employment Opportunity Commission (EEOC).
 Last year, women were paid 80 cents for every dollar men earned.
 And the pay gap is worse for women of color.

 Equal Pay Day also serves as a reminder that the EEOC has made fighting pay discrimination one of its six strategic enforcement priorities.
-Last month, the EEOC announced a $300K settlement with Nestlé Waters North America to resolve allegations of discriminating against a longtime manager because of her gender.
+Last month, the EEOC announced a $300K settlement with a bottled water company to resolve allegations of discriminating against a longtime manager because of her gender.

-According to the EEOC, the bottled water company violated Title VII of the Civil Rights Act of 1964 when it passed over Dawn Bowers-Ferrara, a business and finance manager with 20 years’ experience, in favor of a much less qualified male.
-Nestlé then terminated Bowers-Ferrara because of a “consolidation” of sales zones in Florida.
+According to the EEOC, the company violated Title VII of the Civil Rights Act of 1964 when it passed over a female business and finance manager with 20 years’ experience, in favor of a much less qualified male.
+The female manager was then terminated because of a “consolidation” of sales zones.

 However, she was the only zone manager – and the only woman – to lose her job as a result of the “consolidation.”
 The other 14 zone managers and supervisors were all male, the EEOC said.

 In addition to the $300,000 in monetary relief to the terminated manager, the company will provide her with a year of outplacement services.
 The company is also required to develop and implement an anti-sex discrimination policy and to provide annual training on all forms of sex discrimination, including sex stereotyping.

 The company must also report to the EEOC bi-annually on its progress in complying with the consent decree, including its handling of complaints of sex discrimination.